laurxn87/game_repo/game/ReadMe.md

 Get a meeting with Shan or rosella to see if it is good enough

 Fixes
-- Fix driving controls
 - Fix collision + health bar, inventory
 - make car slower when it has been damaged -  maxSpeed * ( (maxDamage - damageLevel) / maxDamage
 - Order bar - make look pretty
 - Extra lights + check the specification
-- Follow cam
 - info buttons are hovver buttons
-- driving game over screen

 Models and maps
 Driving Game